wp-plugins/transparent-image-watermark-plugin/readme.txt

 = 2.0.7 =
-* fixed type in help menu
+* fixed typo in help menu

 = 2.0.6 =